sebkirche/pcurl/README.md

         Specify a string for the referer.
 If followed by ";auto", when following redirections, reuse the previous url as referer. ";auto" can also be used alone with redirections.

+    --random-wait
+        When using --wait, randomize the delay between 0.5 and 1.5 times.

     -J, --remote-header-name
         With -O --remote-name, use the name provided by Content-disposition: